-Hi, I’m Vatsady Sivongxay (VAT-sa-dee See-VUNG-sigh), a community advocate, attorney, mother, and refugee immigrant.
-I’m a progressive Democrat running for Cambridge City Council with a commitment to increasing equitable access to opportunities for all and building a more diverse and inclusive community.
+Hi, I’m Vatsady Sivongxay (VAT-sa-dee See-VUNG-sigh), a community advocate, attorney, entrepreneur, mother, and refugee immigrant.
+I’m committed to increasing equitable access to opportunities for all and building a more diverse and inclusive community.

 Growing up as a refugee immigrant